-Airbnb doesn’t yet have their own loyalty program.
+Airbnb doesn’t yet have its own loyalty program.
 And that means there are no points you can earn when you book a stay with Airbnb – and no way to redeem Airbnb points for a free night stay.
 At least not on paper…

-There is a workaround to use your credit card points to pay for your next Airbnb booking.
-And it’s made possible by Chase Ultimate Rewards, the points you earn from some of the best travel credit cards like the Chase Sapphire Preferred Card and the Chase Sapphire Reserve.
+We’ve discovered a neat workaround to use your credit card points to pay for your next Airbnb booking.
+It’s made possible by Chase Ultimate Rewards, the points you earn from some of the best travel credit cards like the Chase Sapphire Preferred Card and the Chase Sapphire Reserve.

 Let’s walk through how you can use a new feature of the Chase Ultimate Rewards program to book an Airbnb stay with points.